kanow/operations/Documentation-old/UsersManual/Index.rst

 - Resources/Private/Partials

 Files and folders within these folders are not required.
-You copying only the files and folders you need.
+Just copy the files and folders you need.

 Then change the paths in constants to your own.
 Now you can edit and use the template files you want.